wf5w/WF5WRMail/README.md

 ssh is enabled, and the user and password are pre defined below:

 - raspberry pi user: pi
-- pi password: 123
+- pi password: rpi

 **It is highly recommended, that you ssh into the pi, and then change the passwd before taking this out to the field**

-**after you have done the Webadmin Server steps ( Set Date Time, and Setup First Time), you may want to disable the Webadmin server and pat winlink server, after a reboot, when you take this to the field.**
+**after you have done the Webadmin Server steps ( Set Date Time, and Setup First Time ), you may want to disable the Webadmin server and pat winlink server, after a reboot, when you take this to the field.**

 This is done by the prescence of a file in the home directory, named **mailonly**